 Fresh concepts reconfigure City’s preliminary plan for a one-way road to an oblong park.
 A new, two-way entry leads directly to this public amenity, which is expanded and features private recreational facilities for homeowners.

 Most homes benefit from direct adjacencies or views to the park, or to the connecting linear bio-swale.

-Traversing the site and linked to project wide-walking trail, the bio-swale softens density and supports City commitment to pedestrian connectivity.
-Small retailers, dining, theaters, and food markets are walking distance; major shopping and airport are within minutes by car.
+Traversing the site and linked to the project's wide-walking trail, the bio-swale softens density and supports City's commitment to pedestrian connectivity.
+Small retailers, dining, theaters, and food markets are within walking distance; major shopping and airport are within minutes by car.

 Rear-loaded homes integrate with garage-forward lines, enhancing streetscape vitality.
 Widely varied footprints, plan sizes, and designs for 4 new home lines address equally varied buyer demographics and generate open, friendly, and interactive architecture.

 Particular thought to courtyards, patios, traditional yards, and deeper setbacks of edge conditions further enlivens the plan and promotes an inward orientation that strengthens neighborhood identity.